 Industrial Maintenance Technician Certificate

 Certificate programs cover the basic skills necessary for an entry-level job as an industrial maintenance technician.
 Students learn welding and machinery maintenance for mechanical systems and electronic motors.
-Coursework includes:

-Associate Degree in Industrial Maintenance Technology
+Associate's Degree in Industrial Maintenance Technology